 Please factor in your understanding of your unique health needs and the needs of your loved ones when deciding whether to pursue office versus telehealth visit.
 In order to participate in telehealth, you will need to contact your insurance company to verify that telehealth services are covered and you are eligible to receive such services.
 You will be responsible for any copays, coinsurance, deductibles or charges that apply to your telehealth visit.

 In addition to completing and signing our Client Intake forms, you will also need to sign a Telehealth Consent Form before participating in your telehealth session.
-You send us the form via email (firstname.lastname@example.org) or fax (781-817-5724).
+You will be provided this form via email when your first appointment is confirmed.

 Currently, we are use a HIPAA compliant platform through Google.
 When your visit is confirmed with your clinician, they will send you a confirmation email with details of the visit and link to the session.